Skip to main content

 1. Find the note you want to edit.

-2. Click the pencil icon in the top-right corner of the note card.
+2. Click the pencil icon in the top-right corner of the note.

 4. Make your changes.

-5. Click Update to save your changes, or click the close icon (X) to cancel.
+5. Click Update to save, or the × to cancel.

 Deleting a Note